AI-Data-Space/happymatrix-eco-assistant/README.md

 This project uses the Google Gemini API which has usage limits on the free tier.
 The code includes built-in handling for rate limits, including:

-- Automatic retries with exponential backoff
+* Automatic retries with exponential backoff
-- User-friendly error messages
+* User-friendly error messages
-- Strategic delays between API calls
+* Strategic delays between API calls

 If you encounter persistent rate limit errors when running examples:

 1. Wait a few minutes before trying again
 2. Run fewer operations in succession
+3. Run only a subset of ECOs in batch processing examples
-3. Consider a paid API tier for higher limits
+4. Consider a paid API tier for higher limits

 These limitations are standard when working with AI APIs and demonstrate real-world API integration practices.
+The notebook is designed to handle these limitations gracefully while still showing the full capability of the assistant.

+> **Note**: If you plan to use this code in production, implementing a caching layer for embeddings and responses would significantly reduce API calls and improve performance.

 ## Jupyter Notebook